4 Steps to a Summer Ready Garden

 Zoning of your garden is another good idea to break up the space, add function and purpose.
 Our Shade Sails are the perfect solution for zoning.
 Fix conventionally for cover and a shady area, but also consider hanging vertically to provide a physical divider between spaces, perfect if you need some added privacy or just want to divide the garden up with more purpose.
 Our new 2m sizes are great for balconies and small gardens.

 Bring the outdoors in by adding pretty accessories as well as practical furniture.

 Lighting is the easiest way to dress-up your garden and/or outdoor living space.
 If you don’t have the budget to install garden lights opt for some solar outdoor lighting to highlight specific areas and features in your garden.
 Fairy lights in the foliage around a hammock, for example, can look really pretty.

-Please see our website homepage for shade sails, hammocks and outdoor accessories such as waterproof cushion covers.
+Please see our website homepage for shade sails, hammocks and outdoor accessories such as water resistant cushion covers.